RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-cli.md

 ---
-Title: Getting Started for 3.x and CLI tools
+Title: Getting Started with the CLI tools
-description:
+description: The operator and cluster can be installed via CLI tools OpenShift 3.x or 4.x.
 weight: 60
 alwaysopen: false
 categories: ["Platforms"]